 Some men complain that condoms don’t feel natural or reduce sensation.
 Well, that complaint is why some condoms may help men with PE delay ejaculation!

 Regular condoms may not be effective at helping men with PE, but there are special thicker condoms that help decrease penile sensation.
 Other condoms have numbing agents (like lidocaine) to further desensitize the penis.
 Unfortunately there are not many research studies on how effective these condoms are, even though many online comparison articles exist.

 While climax control condoms aren’t proven to cure premature ejaculation, they work by desensitizing the penis, similar to anesthetic creams.
 Like the creams, these condoms can be used with behavioral techniques to improve results.
 Some common brands include Trojan Extended Pleasure and Durex Condom Prolong.

-Behavioral and topical home treatments are commonly used by sex therapists to help with premature ejaculation.
-However, a quick online search will pull up many more natural treatments proclaiming to treat premature ejaculation.
+A quick online search will pull up many natural supplements proclaiming to treat premature ejaculation.
 Let’s look at some of these options to see if the research stands up to the claims.

 Zinc is a natural mineral that our bodies use for many purposes, from boosting our immune system to ensuring a healthy metabolism.
 But, can zinc really help premature ejaculation?

 Some studies in rats showed that zinc help to increase ejaculation time and increase testosterone levels while another study of 91 men with lifelong PE showed that about 60% of men taking a zinc containing supplement (EndEP) were able to increase ejaculation times by about 30 seconds.